TSSU payroll deduction

 Adjustments can be made throughout the term if you want to increase or decrease the amounts deducted from each payroll deposit.
 When you enrol for payroll deduction, and when any deduction amount changes are made, an email will be generated that confirms your enrolment, deduction amount per pay, and the total amount that will have been deducted as of the last pay of the term.

 In accordance with the TSSU Collective Agreement, tuition is required to be paid in full by the final payroll deposit of the term, see Letter of Agreement between the Teaching Support Staff Union and Simon Fraser University (page 86).
-You will be subject to late penalties at the rate of 2% on any balance outstanding after the final payroll deposit of the semester.
+You will be subject to monthly interest at the rate of 2% on any balance outstanding after the final payroll deposit of the term.
 Accounts in bad financial standing will be sent to a collection agency.

 Enrollment for following term